PID Feedback Control

 self.add_measurement(PIDFeedbackControl)

-3. Refer to the following figure to define the control.
+3. Refer to the following figure to define the control:

 pid_feedback_control